snap-stanford/snap-python/doc/source/reference/GetTriadParticip.rst

 .. function:: GetTriadParticip(Graph, TriadCntV)

-Calculater triangle participation ratio.
+Calculates triangle participation ratio.
 For each node counts how many triangles it participates in and then returns a vector of pairs (number of triangles, number of such nodes).
 Considers the graph as undirected.

 Parameters: